koyuawsmbrtn/notflix/README.md

 ### How does this work?

 This is a shell script.
-It scape 1337x and get the magnet link.
+It scrapes 1337x and gets the magnet link.
-After this it use [peerflix](https://github.com/mafintosh/peerflix) to stream the video from magnet link.
+After this it uses [peerflix](https://github.com/mafintosh/peerflix) to stream the video from the magnet link.
-For scraping script use simple gnu utils like sed, awk, paste, cut.
+For scraping it uses the GNU utilities like sed, awk, paste and cut.

 ## Requirements

 * npm (can be installed through [nvm](https://github.com/nvm-sh/nvm?tab=readme-ov-file#install--update-script))
-* [peerflix](https://github.com/mafintosh/peerflix) - A tool to stream torrent. `npm i -g peerflix`
+* [peerflix](https://github.com/mafintosh/peerflix) - A tool to stream torrents: `npm i -g peerflix`

 ## Installation

-### cURL
+### curl
-cURL **notflix** to your **$PATH** and give execute permissions.
+curl **notflix** to your **$PATH** and give executable permissions.

 ```sh
 $ sudo curl -sL "https://raw.githubusercontent.com/koyuawsmbrtn/notflix/master/notflix" -o /usr/local/bin/notflix